 If you complete SnapCorrect’s treatment and you’re not pleased with your new smile, contact SnapCorrect’s support.
 They’ll reassess your case and work with you to get your smile back on track.

 The only true refund SnapCorrect offers is for their impression kits.
-If SnapCorrect determines that you’re not a candidate for home aligners, they’ll refund the cost of the impression kit, no questions asked.
+If SnapCorrect determines that you’re not a candidate for home clear aligners, they’ll refund the cost of the impression kit, no questions asked.
 But if you are a candidate, then there is no refund, even if you choose not to go with the treatment.

 Does SnapCorrect offer nighttime-only treatment?